msmichellegar/openrent-extension/README.md

 # OpenRent Extension

-Have you ever flat-searched in the UK and been extremely annoyed at the inability to sort properties by most recently listed on OpenRent?
+Have you ever flat-searched in the UK and been frustrated at the inability to sort properties by most recently listed on OpenRent?
 Be frustrated no more.
-I made a Chrome extension.
+I made a Chrome extension for that.

 Install this extension, and when you view a listings page on OpenRent, it will automatically scroll down the page to load all results, and then sort the properties starting with the most recently listed.
 It'll take about 10-15 seconds.